-A new promising approach in the therapy of painDecember 4th, 2012 in Medical research /
+A new promising approach in the therapy of painDecember 4, 2012 in Medicine & Health / Medical research

 The treatment of inflammatory pain can be improved by endogenous opioid peptides acting directly in injured tissue.
 Scientists at the Charité – Universitätsmedizin Berlin and the Université Paris Descartes showed that pain can be successfully treated by targeting immune and nerve cells outside the brain or spinal cord.
 The study is published in the current issue of the FASEB Journal.

 Inflammatory pain is the most common form of painful diseases.
 Examples are acute pain after surgery, and chronic pain as in the case of rheumatoid arthritis.
 However, the treatment of inflammatory pain is often difficult because it rarely responds to conventional therapies.
 Furthermore, opiates, such as morphine, produce serious side effects including addiction mediated in the brain, while drugs, such as ibuprofen, may cause stomach ulcers, internal bleeding, and cardiovascular complications.
 The activation of opiate receptors in nerve cells outside the brain or spinal cord can alleviate pain without serious side effects.
 This can be achieved by synthetic opiates or endogenous opioid peptides, e.g. enkephalins and endorphins.
 However, these peptides are rapidly inactivated by two major enzymes, aminopeptidase N (APN) and neutral endopeptidase (NEP), which limit their analgesic effects.